isthatyoung/Face-emotion-recognition/README.md

 * [mtcnn](https://github.com/ipazc/mtcnn)

 ## Description
-As humans, we classify emotions all the time without knowing it.
+As for humans, we classify emotions all the time without knowing it.
 We can see if someone is happy or sad or frustrated and in need of help.
 However, it is a very complex problem that involves many subtleties about facial expression.
 Even just the tiniest change in someone’s face can be a signal of a different emotion.